Blog post structure is just as important as the content itself.

 A smaller recap can also be beneficial, if kept to one or two lines.

-This approach rounds out the post, captures keywords through the conclusion header, and guides the reader to next steps or actions you want them to take.
+This approach rounds out the post, captures keywords through the conclusion header, and guides the reader to the next steps or actions you want them to take.

 As an example of this, well…